mondo-project/mondo-integration/README.md

 The MONDO server product (`uk.ac.york.mondo.integration.server.product`) consists of several servlets that implement the Thrift APIs for the various MONDO components, plus two customizations for the standard OSGi HttpService: `uk.ac.york.mondo.integration.server.logback` binds [SLF4J](http://www.slf4j.org/) to the [Logback](http://logback.qos.ch/) library, and `uk.ac.york.mondo.integration.server.gzip` adds gzip compression to all HTTP responses coming from the server.

+When deploying the server in a production environment, it is required to set up a proper encryption password for the secure store.
+The server will test on startup that the secure store has been set properly: if you get a warning that no password has been set, you will need to revise your setup.
+For Windows and Mac, the available OS integration should be enough.
+For Linux environments, two lines have to be added at the beginning of the `mondo-server.ini` file, specifying the path to a password file:

+    -eclipse.password
+    /path/to/passwordfile

+Creating a password file from 100 bytes of random data can be produced with these commands:

+    head -c 100 /dev/random | base64 > /path/to/password
+    chmod 400 /path/to/password

 Hawk integration
 ----------------